emontzkajnl/plugins/custom-facebook-feed/README.txt

 Ensure that there aren't any spelling errors in the shortcode options that you're using and that the format is consistent with that demonstrated on the [Shortcode Options reference page](https://smashballoon.com/custom-facebook-feed/docs/shortcodes/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=shortcode "The shortcode options aren't working").

-= Facebook avatar pictures aren't showing up in my Facebook feed =
+= Avatar pictures aren't showing up in my feed =

 The most common reason for this is that an add-on or extension you have installed in your web browser is blocking the pictures being loaded from Facebook.
 Try checking to see whether you have any add-ons or extensions installed in your browser and, if so, try disabling them to see whether that solves the problem and displays the pictures from Facebook.